-- 1 introduction, he's the mayor of North Providence.
-2 Mayor Charles Lombardi.
-And, Mayor, I'll turn it over 2 experience that.
-I can tell you that because of this, - 3 to you.
-3 we have been able to save more than three thousand jobs

-- 4 here in Rhode Island.
-Many of those jobs are from - or.
-5 residents of the City of Providence and we're grateful - 6 for that.
-But also the quality of the -- of the - 7 services that are provided by those employees.
-I have - 8 to say that I have experiences, my family has - 9 experiences at a personal level.
-As many of you know, - 10 my family experienced -- one of my relatives was one of - 11 the first individuals with COVID-19, and this person - 12 was taken to the Roger Williams Hospital.
-And we - 13 cannot thank enough the quality of the service that we - 14 got from the staff of Roger Williams Hospital.
+- 1 the outside, you can see it and you can really - 2 experience that.
+I can tell you that because of this, - 3 we have been able to save more than three thousand jobs - here in Rhode Island.
+Many of those jobs are from - 5 residents of the City of Providence and we're grateful - 6 for that.
+But also the quality of the -- of the - services that are provided by those employees.
+I have - to say that I have experiences, my family has - 9 experiences at a personal level.
+As many of you know, - 10 my family experienced -- one of my relatives was one of - 11 the first individuals with COVID-19, and this person - was taken to the Roger Williams Hospital.
+And we - cannot thank enough the quality of the service that we - 14 got from the staff of Roger Williams Hospital.
 It was - 15 amazing.
-And this is the quality of service that we - 16 need to have available in our city and to our - 17 residents.
-And especially in a moment of crisis like - 18 this.
-To know that we have that resource right here in - 19 the neighborhood is very important. - So I would like to also finally say that (audio difficulties) they are also our second highest tax - 22 base.
-That means a lot right now with the financial - 23 challenges that the city has. - So with that I would like to say that I look - 25 forward to this transaction.
-I hope the council would rage 10
+And this is the quality of service that we - 16 need to have available in our city and to our - residents.
+And especially in a moment of crisis like this.
+To know that we have that resource right here in - the neighborhood is very important. - 20 So I would like to also finally say that (audio - 21 difficulties) they are also our second highest tax 22 base.
+That means a lot right now with the financial - 23 challenges that the city has.
+So with that I would like to say that I look - 25 forward to this transaction.
+I hope the council would